jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 [^2].
 Again, this is an motivating example.
 In the real world, utilities often offer separate plans for EV owners, with EV charging separately metered.

-For actual commercial and industrial users, with electricity usage hundreds or thousands the magnitudes described here, intelligently sequencing the operation of power-hungry equipment to avoid overlaps if possible can have a meaningful impact on cost and grid stability (as can selecting the time of day they are used under TOU plans).
+For actual commercial and industrial users, with electricity usage hundreds or thousands the magnitudes described here, managing the operation of power-hungry equipment to be sequential rather than parallel can generate large cost reductions (and improvements in grid stability).

 ### Rate Structures in Different States